 If you were a participant in the Plan and you are rehired by the Company within 90 days of being discharged from the military, the Uniformed Services Employment and Reemployment Rights Act of 1994 now mandates certain additional benefits for you.
-The Company will make up any discretionary profit sharing contribution that was allocated while you were gone.
+The Company will make up any discretionary annual contribution that was allocated while you were gone.
 Also, you may make-up your Pre-tax Contributions or Roth Contributions that you could not make while you were in the military.
 If you are a veteran who has been rehired, please contact Human Resources for more information about your rights.

-If you were previously a participant in the Plan but did not complete the eligibility requirements for matching contributions (as described in Q-15) or annual contributions (as described in Q-17), special rules apply to determine your eligibility for matching and annual contributions upon rehire.
+If you were previously a participant in the Plan but did not complete the eligibility requirements for matching contributions (as described in Q-16) or annual contributions (as described in Q-18), the Plan generally requires that all of your prior service be recognized for determining your eligibility for matching and annual contributions upon rehire.
 If you are a rehired employee, please contact Human Resources if you have any questions concerning your eligibility service under the Plan.